Georgia Secretary of State Raffensperger beats Trump-backed primary challenge, AP says

 Raffensperger has defended his actions in the wake of the 2020 election, saying his office investigated all allegations of wrongdoing.
 And while praising Georgia's controversial 2021 election law that added new restrictions to the voting process, he's also called for a constitutional amendment to bar noncitizens from voting — something that's already banned under state law.

-Hice was one of many candidates who deny the results of the 2020 presidential election and are now running to oversee voting in their states — a trend that has alarmed election experts and raised the salience of these contests.
+Hice was one of many candidates who deny the results of the 2020 presidential election and have sought to oversee voting in their states — a trend that has alarmed election experts and raised the salience of these contests.

 Trump has endorsed three of those secretary of state candidates who falsely claim the 2020 election was stolen, including Hice and Kristina Karamo, who recently got the backing of Michigan Republicans.